jacdevos/jacdevos.github.io.old/_posts/2015-08-12-how-to-become-a-thought-leader-in-software.md

 ### How to become an industry thought leader
 The above made me think more about what makes an industry thought leader.

-We had the privilege of having conversations with Jeff Patton, Michael Feathers, Diana Larson, Ron Jeffreys, Dave Hussman, Chet Hendrickson and other well known coaches and authors – people I see as thought leaders in our industry (thanks Declan Whelan for making a few great conversations happen).
+We had the privilege of having conversations with (in no particular order) [Jeff Patton](https://twitter.com/jeffpatton), [Michael Feathers](https://twitter.com/mfeathers), [Diana Larson](https://twitter.com/DianaOfPortland), [Ron Jeffreys](https://twitter.com/RonJeffries), [Dave Hussman](https://twitter.com/davidhussman), [Chet Hendrickson](https://twitter.com/chethendrickson) and other well known coaches and authors – people I see as thought leaders in our industry (thanks Declan Whelan for making a few great conversations happen).

 These discussions made me realise that I had some misconceptions.
 I learnt that a good thought leader often has the following traits: